Follow Me On

 AS FEATURED IN:

-The world premier of FOUR CHILDREN has been brought to life on October 7 - 24, 2021, at City Stage in Kansas City's historic Union Station to honor the international traveling museum exhibit "Auschwitz.
+The world premiere of FOUR CHILDREN was presented from October 7 to 24, 2021, at City Stage, located in Kansas City's historic Union Station.
+This significant event coincided with the internationally acclaimed traveling museum exhibit "Auschwitz.
 Not Long Ago.
-Not Far Away," currently on display at the Union Station.
+Not Far Away."
+The play served as a fitting tribute to the exhibit, both of which were featured at the Union Station.

 February 2023 Release of Audiobook

-Tantor, my audiobook publisher, for When Broken Glass Floats: Growing Up Under the Khmer Rouge is a division of Recorded Books, the largest independent publisher of audiobooks.
+Tantor Audio, the publisher of the audiobook for When Broken Glass Floats: Growing Up Under the Khmer Rouge, is a renowned division of Recorded Books, the largest independent audiobook publisher.

 Actress Kalean Ung